ibrahim-kocyigit/kocyigit-dsml/01_theory/02_prerequisites/01_algebra/01_variables.md

 The value of a variable can change over time or across different scenarios.
 This is a key feature of variables.

-In data science, variables are often updated as new data comes in or as calculations are performed.
+In data science, variables are often updated as new data comes in or as calculations are performed:

 ```python
 # Example: Updating the value of a variable